 The patient journey

 Surgery remains the most important curative option for most cancers.
 We develop techniques and technologies that improve surgical precision and advance surgical boundaries beyond the current standard of care.
-In radiotherapy, we build on expertise across multiple tumour indications to drive innovations leading to treatments that can be delivered with increased precision, over shorter fractionation schedules and using functional image-guidance.
+In radiotherapy, we build on expertise across multiple tumour indications to drive innovations leading to treatments that can be delivered with increased precision, over shorter fractionation schedules, and using functional image-guidance.
 Surgical and radiotherapy will be complemented by other interventional technologies.
 We exploit novel approaches to determine the exact extent of the tumour, based on physical and metabolic characterisation and radiological/radiomic and molecular imaging, to permit precise removal of malignant tissue and preservation of uninvolved normal tissue.
 We also study the potential for directing intra-tumour therapies to mediate both loco-regional and systemic effects, as stand-alone treatments and components of combination regimens.

 Despite the vast array of therapies to treat cancer, a significant limitation of current treatment approaches is the ability to understand how well a patient is responding to their treatment.
 Typically, a patient will undergo blood tests and routine imaging scans to determine whether their treatment is working.
 These currently have significant limitations in terms of cost, impact on patients’ lives, and efficacy – providing only an indication of the patient’s status at that snapshot in time, and measuring relatively crude tumour-specific markers in terms of underlying biological response.
 Key challenges for the clinician are to understand how well the therapy is working and how to make decisions to change or stop therapy.
 Novel methods are needed to understand mechanisms of action and resistance of treatment with innovative assays to be able to predict response and resistance to treatment at the point of diagnosis.
 The goal is to develop low-cost therapy monitoring technologies that provide a real-time readout of therapeutic response, which can be implemented in a healthcare setting to inform treatment decision making.